basilfx/TRADFRI-Hacking/products/LED1837R5/README.md

 # LED1837R5
-GU10 LED.
+TRÅDFRI bulb GU10, warm white, 400 lm

 This seems to be the successor of the LED1650R5.

 ## Details